Melissa Manson, PharmD, BCTXP

 - Most recent College of Pharmacy and/or Graduate School transcript(s).
 This is waived if you are more than five years post-graduation.
 The transcript can be an unofficial copy.

-- Letters of Recommendation: Three (3) letters of recommendation are requested.
-If you are within three years post-graduation, one should be from a faculty member, specifically from a clinical rotation preceptor, one from your PGY1 pharmacy practice residency program director, and one from an employer or from someone outside the profession.
-If you are more than three years post-graduation, one should be from an employer/supervisor, one from your PGY1 pharmacy practice residency program director, and one from someone outside your employment.
-A faculty person can still be used if an ongoing relationship has been maintained.
+- Letters of Recommendation: Three (3) letters of recommendation are requested with at least two from your PGY1 pharmacy practice residency program.
 No set format is required for the letters; they need to address your potential for success in the residency program.
 The ASHP-developed recommendation form must be included with the letters.

 - A passport size photo required to be submitted after offer to interview is accepted.

-An on-site interview is considered very important and is required for a complete application.
-All applications will be screened by our Residency Advisory Council, and all applicants chosen for interview will be contacted by the middle of January.
-The on-site interview is a full day and will include a fifteen minute presentation on a disease state management topic of your choice to a group of pharmacists.
-You will interview with two groups of Clinical Coordinators and Managers as well as Residents.
+A virtual interview will be required to complete the application.
+All applications will be screened by our Residency Advisory Council, and all applicants chosen for interview will be contacted by the end of January.
+The virtual interview will be a partial day consisting of a patient case and interviews with the transplant clinical pharmacist team and clinical manager as well as transplant residents.
 The last date for interviews is normally one week before the ASHP match list submission date.
-Financial assistance for the on-site interview is not available, but we will work with you in any way we can to reduce expenses.